kejsardamberg/VerificationsForSeleniumWebDriverJava/README.md

 Known issues are flagged yellow rather than red or green.
 If a test exeuction only encounters known errors it is marked yellow, while it is marked red if new issues are found - and of course green if no issues are found.

+### Possibility to abort problematic tests automatically
+If test contain too more failures than a threshold count they may be aborted automatically.

 ## Getting started
 ### Maven dependency